yz-5555/trenderer/README.md

 > [!NOTE]
 > Effects and colors may look different depending on your terminal.
 Check if yours support them.
-> Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang.

 ## License
 trenderer is licensed under MIT License.
 See [LICENSE](https://github.com/yz-5555/trenderer/blob/main/LICENSE) for more info.